×

 When we asked people living in Rapallo about club and activities where newcomers can meet others, they responded:

 "Expats in Rapallo, often join local clubs and activities to meet new people and immerse themselves in the local culture.
 These can include language exchange clubs, where they can practice their Italian with locals and help them with English or other languages.
 They may also join cooking classes to learn about Italian cuisine, or art classes to explore the rich artistic heritage of the region.
 Sports clubs are another popular choice, with options ranging from soccer to sailing, reflecting the coastal location of Rapallo.
 Golf clubs are also popular, with the Rapallo Golf and Tennis Club being a notable example.
 Expats may also get involved in local volunteering opportunities, which not only allows them to give back to the community but also meet locals and other expats.
 In addition to joining clubs and activities, expats often meet people through their work or their children's schools.
 They may also attend local events and festivals, which are a great way to get to know the local community.
 Another way for expats to meet people is through social media groups and online forums.
 These platforms often have specific groups for expats in Rapallo or Italy in general, where they can ask questions, share experiences, and arrange meetups.
 Finally, simply exploring the town and striking up conversations with locals can lead to new friendships.
-Italians are generally warm and welcoming, and many are eager to share their culture with newcomers," said one expat who made the move to Rapallo.
+Italians are generally warm and welcoming, and many are eager to share their culture with newcomers," explained one expat living in Rapallo, Italy.

 What is life like in Rapallo?